Discover Hot Springs and Camping Fun at Agua Caliente

 We just got back from a fun weekend of camping at Agua Caliente County Park.
 For the past two years, I have heard great things about this campground.
 I was so excited to try it out for myself.
 I wasn’t sure what to expect, but I can definitely say–we weren’t disappointed in the least.
-There is so much to do there–we all had a great time exploring and playing in the hot spring pools.

 Where is the Agua Caliente Campground?